8 Owlet Monitor Alternatives: Best Baby Camera Monitor Options for Every Budget

 You may have heard about the Owlet Baby Care Monitor– a smart sock that keeps track of your baby’s heart rate, oxygen level, and sleep.
-Over time, other companies have come out with their own products that also help give parents the peace of mind they need when their baby is sleeping.
+Over time, other companies have introduced their own products that also help give parents the peace of mind they need when their baby is sleeping.

-We’ve shared our story about how Owlet helped us with our youngest, Oliver, and we still love it and are very grateful we had it when we did.
-They’ve improved the design, the app, and the reporting it can give you since Oliver was born three years ago, but it still does one thing – it helps give parents a better night of sleep.
+We’ve shared our story about how Owlet helped us with our youngest, and are very grateful we had it when we did.
+They’ve improved the design, the app, and the reporting it can give you since our son was born over ten years ago, but it still does one thing – it helps give parents a better night of sleep.

 With that said, while the Owlet baby monitor is a great product, we wanted to share the other options available at all different price points to help you make the most informed decision possible.
-The price of it is nearly $299, which is just not within reach financially for many parents (though they do occasionally have refurbished units for around $199, so be sure to click here to see if those are still in stock).
+The price of it is nearly $299, which is just not within reach financially for many parents.

 Best Baby Breathing Monitor Comparison